Probate Q&A Series

 Detailed Answer

-When someone inherits real property in North Carolina, title generally must pass through an approved legal process unless the transfer occurred automatically by operation of law.
+When someone inherits real property in North Carolina, title generally passes according to the decedent’s estate plan or intestacy, unless the transfer occurred automatically by operation of law.
 You cannot simply sign over the deed and sell the land without first establishing your legal right to ownership.

 1. Automatic Transfers Outside Probate